-Our systems of study include:
+Our systems of study include the following:

-- The coffee berry borer and its association with a microbiome.
+- The coffee berry borer and its association with a detoxifying microbiome.
 Here, we analyze the role of the insect’s microbiome in the degradation of toxic alkaloids such as caffeine.

 - The rhizosphere of different plants and the microbial multitrophic associations mediating nutrient cycling and C flow.

 - The effect of soil retrogression on soil microbial biodiversity (from bacteria to protists) in the Jughandle Chronosequence in Mendocino, California.

 - The passalid beetle and its compartmentalized digestive tract.
 In this insect, we study the microbial compartmentalization of function for lignocellulose degradation.